Funding

 Risks

 Competitive moats: The platform's smart contracts and market mechanisms remain copyable by better-capitalized competitors.
-Centralized exchanges could replicate key markets overnight while traditional betting operators increasingly eye prediction market opportunities.
-Without network effects from a token or exclusive content partnerships, liquidity advantages may prove temporary.
+Centralized exchanges could replicate key markets overnight while traditional betting operators increasingly eye prediction market opportunities, and without network effects from a token or exclusive content partnerships, liquidity advantages may prove temporary.

 News